 Panama Canal Cruise Embarkation Day

-It is not incredibly busy outside the embarkation area, so, curiously, we don’t see a porter.
+It is not incredibly busy outside the embarkation area for Princess Cruises, so curiously, we don’t see a porter.
 This may be because the Port of San Pedro (Los Angeles) doesn’t have several cruise ships heading out every day.
 The porters are at your car or bus at most ports when you arrive, grabbing your bags before you can even think.

 You never know how long it will take to get all your bags once they are dropped at their pier.
 This is why it is always recommended to bring a carry-on with you when you board.
 You will want a change of clothes and the basics to get you through dinner if your main luggage doesn’t arrive until late.